ketozhang/ketozhang.github.io/_dev/notes/Data_Science/Design_and_Bias.md

 ---
 title: Design and Bias
 ---
-# Lecture 2 - Data Design and Sources of Bias

 ## Types of Data Sets

 The best data may be an exhaustive data set full of everything you need.
 This ideal data set is called a **census**.

 More commonly one often would uses a **subset** or **sample** of a census.
 There are many types depending on how they were collection and who participated: